cwbjr/gTower-client/README.md

 # camp-chat

-> A Vue.js project

 ## Galvanize Tower

-In this project, you'll build a full-stack application that has an API, reads and writes data, and uses a library.
-The topic is up to you!
+A full-stack application that has an API, uses CRUD, and a library.
+Start of a D&D character portfolio to use by teh Game Master during campaign games.

+### Technologies

+> * Vue.js
+> * Bootstrap 4
+> * Knex
+> * PostgreSQL
+> * Firebase - hosting frontend
+> * Heroku - hosting backend

 Links: